 If the moon roof receives a strong impact, this function may work even if nothing is caught.

-If the battery is disconnected or run down, the moon roof may not operate automatically and the jam protection function will not function correctly after you reconnect, replace or recharge the battery.
-In any of these cases, you should normalize the moon roof.
+If the moon roof does not operate automatically or the jam protection function does not operate correctly, you should normalize the moon roof.